Huddart County Park

 and Phleger Estate

-Bordering the town of Woodside, Huddart County Park stretches from the outskirts of town up to Skyline Ridge.
+Huddart County Park stretches from the outskirts of Woodside up to Skyline Ridge.
 The park is almost entirely covered in second-growth redwoods and its shady trails and picnic areas are great for warm summer days.

-Huddart's wooded hillsides don't offer a lot of variety or any scenic views, so long hikes can get a little dull.
-In this regard the park isn't nearly as enjoyable as nearby parks like Windy Hill, Coal Mine Ridge, and Purisima Creek.
+Huddart's wooded hillsides don't offer a lot of variety or any scenic views, so it's as enjoyable as nearby parks like Windy Hill, Coal Mine Ridge, and Purisima Creek.
 Huddart does, however, have a full range of facilities including group campgrounds, picnic areas, volleyball courts, even an archery range, so it would be a better choice if you want to do anything else besides hiking.
 The park is also very popular with joggers, maybe because the trails are so shady.

-Also, while most of the park is very peaceful, the lower portion of the park is afflicted by traffic noise from Highway 280, with a constant hum emanating through the redwoods.
+Also, while most of the park is very peaceful, the lower portion of the park sometimes gets some traffic noise from Highway 280, a constant hum emanating through the redwoods.

 Wunderlich County Park, just a few miles to the south, is very similar to Huddart.
-Of the two, however, Huddart is somewhat more scenic and makes for more enjoyable hiking, with more interesting topography and lusher, more attractive woodland.
-Huddart also adjoins the GGNRA's Pfleger Estate, which provides some nice loop hikes.
+Of the two, however, Huddart is somewhat more scenic and enjoyable, with more interesting topography and lusher, more attractive woodland.
+Huddart also adjoins the Golden Gate National Recreation Area's Pfleger Estate, which provides some nice loop hikes.

-The park has an entrance fee of $5/car.
+The park has an entrance fee of $6/car.

 Click here to see the trailhead location in Google Maps.

-Start at the small parking lot at Zwerlein Trailhead.
-Three trails branch off from this trailhead; take the middle one, which heads downhill through small yet attractive redwoods toward Richards Road.
-Turn left on Richards Road.
-The road runs along a the bottom of a little valley, next to a creek.
-After crossing the creek, the road begins to climb.
-Turn onto the well-marked Miramontes Trail into Phleger Estate.
-Of the two possible routes through the Phleger Estate, the Mount Redondo Trail is slightly more scenic.
+Start at the small parking lot at the Zwerlein Trailhead.
+Three trails branch off from this trailhead; take the middle one, which switchbacks downhill through small yet attractive redwoods toward Richards Road.